 This topic will discuss emergent airway management in patients with elevated ICP.
 Other aspects of emergent airway management and diseases that cause elevations in ICP are reviewed separately.

 For further discussion of emergent airway management: (see "Basic airway management in adults" and "Advanced emergency airway management in adults" and "Rapid sequence intubation for adults outside the operating room" and "Rapid sequence intubation (RSI) outside the operating room in children: Approach").

 For discussions of injuries and diseases that elevate ICP: (see "Evaluation and management of elevated intracranial pressure in adults" and "Skull fractures in adults" and "Management of acute severe traumatic brain injury" and "Overview of the evaluation of stroke" and "Management of vasogenic edema in patients with primary and metastatic brain tumors" and "Severe traumatic brain injury in children: Initial evaluation and management").

 Cerebral perfusion pressure (CPP) is the driving force for blood flow to the brain.
 It is calculated by taking the difference between the mean arterial blood pressure (MAP) and the intracranial pressure (ICP), as expressed in the formula CPP = MAP – ICP.
 The pathophysiology of elevated ICP is discussed in detail separately; issues of particular relevance to airway management are highlighted below.
-(See "Evaluation and management of elevated intracranial pressure in adults" and "Elevated intracranial pressure (ICP) in children".)
+(See "Evaluation and management of elevated intracranial pressure in adults" and "Elevated intracranial pressure (ICP) in children: Clinical manifestations and diagnosis".)

 - Perkins ZB, Wittenberg MD, Nevin D, et al. The relationship between head injury severity and hemodynamic response to tracheal intubation.
 J Trauma Acute Care Surg 2013; 74:1074.